-Check out our One Room Challenge reveal of an eclectic glam open concept living dining room with loads of DIYs featuring bold colors and striking patterns.
+Check out our One Room Challenge reveal of a colorful, eclectic, and glam open concept living dining room layout with lots of creative DIYs.

-For the last seven months we’ve been in our new house I’ve been dreaming of big design and am thrilled to finally be living in it!
-Welcome to our eclectic, colorful, and glam living-dining-piano studio- foyer open concept floor plan.
+For the last seven months we’ve been in our new house I’ve been dreaming of a big design and am thrilled to finally be living in it!
+Welcome to our eclectic, colorful, and glam living-dining-piano studio-foyer open concept floor plan.
 Yep!
-It’s a lot of spaces!
+There are a lot of rooms!

 *This post is sponsored by some wonderful companies.
 As always all thoughts and opinions are my own.
 Thank you for supporting brands that help make this blog possible.